Command turns an action into an object. That sounds small, but it unlocks capabilities that plain method calls struggle with:

 Why This Pattern Matters

-If actions are plain method calls, delayed execution and audit trails require ad hoc work.
-With Command, the action itself is a first-class unit.
+If actions are plain method calls, delayed execution and audit trails require ad hoc work around every call site.
+With Command, the action itself becomes the first-class unit.

 That makes it easier to store metadata such as: